 “It’s just a piece of stone,” Dean said.

-“If you had kids of your own maybe you’d think different,” the sheriff asked.
+“If you had kids of your own maybe you’d think different,” the sheriff said.

 Dean fiddled with the shapes on his computer screen while Alan’s voice blared from the cellphone on his desk.
 “I can call and strongly encourage him to get back to work, but honestly I don’t know how much good it will do.
 Your best bet would be to cut bait.
 Find another contractor.”